 Meaghan Blackburn, B.Sc.

-Meaghan has 15 years of experience as an environmental specialist in Alberta and the Northwest Territories.
+Meaghan has over 15 years of experience as an environmental specialist in Alberta and the Northwest Territories.
 She plays a key role on geo-environmental assignments for Omni-McCann Geoscience, with particular focus on coordinating and undertaking all aspects of landfill compliance programs involving leachate, groundwater, surface water, and landfill gas assessment and monitoring.
 Meaghan has a B.Sc. in Environmental Earth Science from the University of Alberta and previously served as a Hydrogeological Technician for DeBeers’ Snap Lake Diamond Mine in the Northwest Territories.
 As Regional Manager for the company, Meaghan is responsible for day-to-day operations, ensuring client needs and contract requirements are effectively supported through project/proposal workflow and personnel coordination.